chinapedia/wikipedia.abstract.en/Page/German_literature.md

 Periodization

 Periodization is not an exact science but the following list contains movements or time periods typically used in discussing German literature.
 It seems worth noting that the periods of medieval German literature span two or three centuries, those of early modern German literature span one century, and those of modern German literature each span one or two decades.
 The closer one nears the present, the more debated the periodizations become.

-Graph of works listed in Frenzel, _Daten deutscher Dichtung_ (1953).
-Visible is medieval literature overlapping with Renaissance up to the 1540s, modern literature beginning 1720, and baroque-era works (1570 to 1730) in between; there is a 20-year gap, 1545–1565, separating the Renaissance from the Baroque era.
-The Diagram was first published in Olaf Simons, _Marteaus Europa, oder Der Roman, bevor er Literatur wurde_ (Amsterdam/ Atlanta: Rodopi, 2001), p.
-12. It does not give a picture of the actual production of German literature, but the selection and classification of literary works by Herbert Alfred and Elizabeth Frenzel.[1]

 -   Medieval German literature
     -   Old High German literature (750–1050)